Transforming Decision-Making in CDMX: From Static Reports to Real-Time, Dynamic Dashboards

-In Mexico City, since June of this year, the management team of the Health Secretariat of Mexico City (SEDESA) has been creating four dashboards that improve the availability of information for strategic decision-making in the Secretariat, evidence that technology can be crucial to the efficiency and quality of healthcare.
-This digital tool, based on open data from public hospitals, will help stakeholders in the system make more informed decisions.
+In Mexico City, the management team of the Health Secretariat of Mexico City (SEDESA) created dashboards that improve the availability of information for strategic decision-making in the Secretariat, evidence that technology can be crucial to the efficiency and quality of healthcare.
+This digital tool, based on open data from public hospitals, helps stakeholders in the system make more informed decisions.

-The solution will offer data such as the availability of beds and services in different hospital institutions, the number of medical care provided, and the leading causes of care will be available in these dynamic dashboards - similar to those used during the pandemic to show the evolution of COVID-19 cases in a visual representation that is user-friendly and easy to understand.
+The solution offers data such as the availability of beds and services in different hospital institutions, the number of medical care provided, and the leading causes of care.
+These dynamic dashboards are like those used during the pandemic to show the evolution of COVID-19 cases in a visual representation that is user-friendly and easy to understand.

 Traditionally, in this country, tracking a patient's progress in the healthcare system has been difficult due to the fragmentation of the information.
 The arrival of COVID-19 brought a change aimed at facilitating the management and integration of information in the country.
-However, much of the healthcare system has focused on measuring success based on the number of hospitalizations and consultations without fully reaching certainty in issuing quality and efficiency indicators.
+However, much of the healthcare system has focused on measuring success based on the number of hospitalizations and consultations and still needs to fully reach certainty in issuing quality and efficiency indicators.

 To overcome this obstacle, the Health Information and Institutional Systems Directorate team at SEDESA used available open data and developed four control panels with disaggregated information on demand (population served), supply (medical units and services available), and care in consultations, emergencies, and hospitalization - one for consultations, another for emergency care, and another for hospital discharges.